-- I. Genetic testing for catecholaminergic polymorphic ventricular tachycardia (CPVT) (81403, 81405, 81408, 81413, 81414, 81479) via multigene panel is considered medically necessary when: - A. The member/enrollee has any of the following: - 1.
+- I. Genetic testing for catecholaminergic polymorphic ventricular tachycardia (CPVT) (81403, 81405, 81408, 81413, 81414, 81479) via multigene panel is considered medically necessary when: - A. The member has no known structural cardiac abnormalities, AND - B. The member has any of the following: - 1.
 Syncope occurring during physical activity or acute emotion, OR - 2.
 History of exercise- or emotion-related palpitations and dizziness, OR - 3.
 Sudden unexpected cardiac death triggered by acute emotional stress or exercise, OR - 4.
 Family history of juvenile sudden cardiac death triggered by exercise or acute emotion, OR - 5.
-Exercise-induced bidirectional or polymorphic ventricular arrhythmias, OR - 6.
-Ventricular fibrillation occurring in the setting of acute stress, AND - B. An absence of structural cardiac abnormalities. - II.
+Exercise-induced bidirectional or polymorphic ventricular arrhythmias, OR

+- 6. Ventricular fibrillation occurring in the setting of acute stress. - II.
 Genetic testing for catecholaminergic polymorphic ventricular tachycardia (CPVT) (81403, 81405, 81408, 81413, 81414, 81479) via multigene panel is considered investigational for all other indications.

-Note: If a panel is performed, the appropriate panel code should be used
+NOTE: If a panel is performed, the appropriate panel code should be used